Kirill89/Kirill89/README.md

 ## Talks

+- 2024-08-06 BSides Las Vegas: Don’t Make This Mistake: Painful Learnings of Applying AI in Security
 - 2021-12-15 [Log4Shell: What You Need to Know About the Log4j Vulnerability](https://youtu.be/a1PDwB4T0-A)
 - 2021-11-23 WeAreDevelopers JavaScript Congress 2021: Vulnerable VS Code extensions are now at your front door
 - 2021-11-16 INTENT Summit: 1-click to infiltrate your org via vulnerable VS Code extensions